What is light pollution?

 One of the most significant benefits of reducing light pollution is that it can help protect nocturnal animals from losing their habitats or disrupting their natural behaviors.

-Light pollution also affects the navigational ability of migratory birds and sea turtles during their travels.
+Light pollution also affects the ability of migratory birds and sea turtles to navigate during their journeys.

 Another benefit of reducing light pollution is that it can help save energy and reduce carbon emissions.

-Artificial lighting wastes an enormous amount of energy each year, resulting in increased greenhouse gas emissions that contribute to climate change.
+Artificial lighting wastes a huge amount of energy each year, resulting in increased greenhouse gas emissions that contribute to climate change.

 By adopting more efficient lighting practices and technologies, such as LED lights, we can significantly reduce our carbon footprint while maintaining adequate lighting.